analyticsbyted/analyticsbyted/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... creating a new website
+- 🔭 I’m currently working on ... updates to my project website
 - 🌱 I’m currently learning ...
-Agile development methods
+AWS SageMaker
 - 👯 I’m looking to collaborate on ...
-Agile
+Enterprise Design Thinking
 - 🤔 I’m looking for help with ...
-AWS
+GCP
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ... [email](dickeyted84@gmail.com)
+- 📫 How to reach me: ... through contact form on website at teddickey.com
 - 😄 Pronouns: ...
 He/him
 - ⚡ Fun fact: ...
 I have lived in Asia for over 5 years